ankit562/smartapi/README.md

 except Exception as e:
     print("Logout failed: {}".format(e.message))

-#websocket
+##------websocket------
-from smartapi.smartSocket import SmartSocket FEED_TOKEN= "your feed token"
+from smartapi import SmartSocket #or from smartapi.smartSocket import SmartSocket FEED_TOKEN= "your feed token"
 CLIENT_CODE="your client Id"
 token="channel you want the information of" #"nse_cm|2885&nse_cm|1594&nse_cm|11536"